 - Vocational training programs which are aligned with employment opportunities in critical industry sectors such as healthcare, manufacturing, and transportation;

-- and adult education programs which integrate vocational training in order to advance low-skilled job seekers along educational and career pathways.
+- and adult education bridge programs which integrate vocational training in order to advance low-skilled job seekers along educational and career pathways.